Artist Interview for Skidmore Contemporary Art

 This process of photographic research, and painting the essential scenic components, is very personal.
 I’ve realized, however, that my experiences are part of a common thread that many Americans share regardless of age, race and gender.
 The images that produce a flood of involuntary memories for me often evoke similar cascades of feelings and thoughts in others.
 Why is this?

 Another angle I’m interested in exploring is the effect of color on memory.
 When looking at vintage photography, I see the color as a built-in time stamp.
 Different types of film age in various ways because of unstable color dyes—the faded color scheme adds a Gestalt effect that evokes these nostalgic feelings.
 Most of my paintings take place in the past before I was born.
 The photographs that inspire me act as my window to the past, and in my own case these photos color my impression of the past.
 Through these paintings I’m engaging with the past, and bringing along the viewer for the ride.

 Working in a style that encompasses American realism and 20th century graphic design aesthetics, Brilli’s paintings reveal the beauty in everyday scenes and objects.

 Brilli earned her BFA in painting at the University of Rhode Island, and received a certificate in graphic design from the Massachusetts College of Art and Design in Boston, MA.
 Brilli’s work has been recognized in numerous publications and respected internet-based venues domestically and abroad.
 Her paintings have been featured in solo and group shows throughout the United States, and in South Korea where her work was featured on the cover of Heren Magazine in celebration of the publication’s 10th anniversary exhibition.
+In 2020 Brilli's painting Night Swimming was featured on the cover of Rumaan Alam's blockbuster novel, Leave the World Behind.
 Most recently Brilli was named a 2021 Pollock-Krasner Foundation Grantee.